AdobeDocs/analytics-platform.en/help/content-analytics/config/datacollection.md

 * Any click occurs on a link on the page for which experiences are enabled.

-### Regular or specific (behavioral) event
+### Trigger to send a Content Analytics event

-Triggers to fire a regular or specific (behavioral) event in the context of Content Analytics are:
+To reduce the number of calls leaving the page, Content Analytics collects information but does not send that information immediately.
+Content interaction information is collected and an event containing that information is only send when one of the following triggers occurs:

 * Web SDK or AppMeasurements sends an event.
+The timestamp of this event is
 * Visibility changes to hidden, for example:
   * Page unloads
   * Switch tab